-Undoubtedly, polished concrete is one of the most aesthetically pleasing and cost-effective flooring systems out there.
+Undoubtedly, polished concrete is one of the most aesthetically pleasing and cost-effective flooring systems.

 And in recent years, its popularity has skyrocketed across Australia.
 You will find polished concrete flooring systems everywhere in offices, commercial retail spaces or contemporary residential settings.
 So, if you are considering installing polished concrete in your commercial or residential space, it is certainly a good idea.

 You might be wondering how long does the polished concrete flooring last?
 Well, that is what we are going to discuss in this article.
 We have also discussed how you can lengthen the lifespan of your polished concrete floors towards the end of the article, so read it till the end.

 Now, without further ado, let’s jump right in.